When do twins get easier? Having twins is hard, but here are the milestones that mark easier times as well tips on how to manage in the meantime.

 For one thing, they’ll sleep in longer stretches of about three- to four-hour chunks.
 As little as that may seem compared to eight hours, those longer stretches make a huge difference in sleep and your routine.

 They’re also forming more predictable sleep patterns, taking naps at regular times and lengths.
-Even if they still rely on you to fall asleep, they’ve grown used to their routine and rhythms to sleep regularly.
+Even if they still rely on you to fall asleep, they’ve grown used to their routine and schedule to sleep regularly.

-You’ll also feel more comfortable breastfeeding.
+You’ll also feel more comfortable nursing.
 Before, I didn’t bother tandem-feeding my twins until they were one or two weeks old.
 And when I did, I couldn’t do so alone.
 By this time, you’ll likely have mastered feeding them at the same time by yourself.

 2. At four months:

 This was the turning point for our family because this was when we sleep trained the twins.
 No more rocking them to sleep—now we could put them down in their crib (awake!), close the door, and walk away.
 They’d get a full 11 to 12 hours of sleep, a feat that seemed impossible not too long ago.